LandscapeCombinator/LandscapeCombinator/README.md

 * Install [7-Zip](https://www.7-zip.org/download.html) and make sure it is available in your PATH environment variable (used for Viewfinder Panoramas).
 * After loading the plugin, open the plugin window using the plugin button or in the "Tools" menu.
 * Some heightmaps lines examples are already there for you to try, or you can add a new heightmap line using the heightmap provider of your choosing.
-Heightmap Lines are saved automatically in the HeightMapList file of the plugin directory.
+Heightmap lines are saved automatically in the HeightMapList file in the Saved directory of your project.
 * Press the download button of the heightmap line you want, this should download the heightmaps to:
   ```
   C:\Path\To\Engine\Intermediate\LandscapeCombinator\Download